actolonen/Analysis_Lab/Enzyme_Kinetics/README.md

 ![alt text](https://github.com/actolonen/Analysis_Lab/blob/main/Enzyme_Kinetics/Images/integration_MM.png)

+This yields a linear equation from which the slope can be used to calculate Km and the y-intercept is (Vmax/Km).

 ## Method 2: non-linear least squares to calculate V vs S curves at different initial substrate concentrations

 We first need to calculate the enzyme initial velocities at a range of substrate concentrations (see below).
 We then can use dir.MM() from the renz package to perform a non-linear least square fitting of kinetic data to the Michaelis-Menten equation.